slanden/warm-night-theme/README.md

 # Warm Night Theme

+I often work in VS Code 'til late in the night, and the default dark theme starts to blind me at times.
+While there are some great themes out there, most that I've found have a tone too cold for my tastes.
+The Warm Night theme is my take on a warmer dark theme, inspired by sunsets in the mountains.

-The colors were chosen to help with eye fatigue, and meet the WCAG AA standard for contrast.
+The palette aims to meet WCAG AA for contrast.
 If you have trouble seeing something let me know and I'll try to improve it.

-I'm not entirely happy with the highlight styles, and didn't spend much time on them so they're probably not consistent.
+I didn't spend much time on highlights or the Peek view, So these might need improvement.